 Treating TMJ Induced Headaches

-Since most TMJ problems occur because the jaw joint is misaligned to some degree, the job of the neuromuscular dentist is to try to get the joint back into proper alignment.
+Since most TMJ problems occur because the jaw joint is misaligned to some degree, the job of the physiologic dentist is to try to get the joint back into proper alignment.
 There are many ways to treat TMJ depending on the root cause; some of these include:

 - Changing eating habits